Skip to content

 Choose your post settings.
 Image credit: WordPress

-From the image above you can see the settings panel and all the options you receive with the personal plan.
-Here we have added multiple categories, which is very simple to do by clicking on ‘Add New Category’ shown above.
+The image above shows the settings panel and all the options you receive with the personal plan.
+We have added multiple categories, which is very simple to do by clicking on ‘Add New Category’.

 Categories are used to filter your posts.
 If you have many interests that you are talking about in your blog, it is best to sort them by categories.

-This is because not everyone would be interested in gaming posts for example but could be interested in all your music posts.
-So this just makes it easier for your audience to find pots that interest them.
+This is because not everyone would be interested in gaming posts, for example, but could be interested in all your music posts.
+So, this just makes it easier for your audience to find content that interests them.

 Step 5: Add a Featured Image in WordPress